thesawolf/android_kernel_rockchip_rk3188/README.md

 - Disabled exFAT and YAFFS2 to debug some code, still in source, just not enabled in config.
 Enabling will cause some errors, atm.
 - Extended build script to move kernel/modules into device directories
+- Updated some rockchip/fb source from leolas, galland sources